/apps/enel-x-digital-ecosystem/templates/page-content

 What is a smart building?

 Smart buildings are buildings that communicate.
-They have subsystems – such as heating and cooling, energy, lighting, plumbing, access control, alarm and security – that interact with one another through a network, and can also be controlled remotely.
+They have subsystems – such as heating and cooling, energy, lighting, plumbing, access control, and security – that interact with one another through a network and can also be controlled remotely.
 These buildings are equipped with digital sensors that gather energy consumption and other data and interact with software to help building managers optimize heating, ventilation, air conditioning, lighting, security and other services.

-The ultimate objectives of smart building technology are energy efficiency, reducing pollution and waste, saving money, and sustainability.
+The ultimate objectives of smart building system technology are energy efficiency, reducing pollution and waste, saving money, and sustainability.

-How do smart buildings work?
+How do smart building solutions work?

 Examples of what smart building technology can do include:

-• Monitor where, how and when occupants are present
+• Monitor where, how and when occupants are present;

-• Automatically adjust and synchronize lighting, temperature and parking based on usage
+• Automatically adjust and synchronize lighting, temperature and parking based on usage;

-• Improve indoor air quality through advanced climate controls
+• Improve indoor air quality through advanced climate controls;

-• Anticipate any maintenance problems and troubleshoot
+• Anticipate any maintenance problems and troubleshoot;

 • Generate data about the energy use of the building’s core systems, allowing management to upgrade and optimize.